 Back when denim was first introduced to the ’49ers who were in need of sturdy pants, whiskering did not exist on new jeans.
 Instead, it developed as these miners and cowboys would wear and re-wear their jeans without washing, forming creases from bending at the hip.
 Dirt and grime would then get into the creases, and the constant re-wear would make the jeans develop a detail where the creases changed color.
 Today, most denim whiskering is developed by a machine to give the jeans the impression of a worn-in feel.

 Like whiskering, distressing used to be something that would develop over time due to regular wear and tear.
-However, distressing is now achieved by machine to give your new jeans that worn-in look.
-This makes your jeans feel a bit more casual too, so avoid wearing distressed jeans when you know you have a more formal gathering to dress for.
+However, distressing is now achieved by machine to give your new premium plus size jeans that worn-in look.
+This makes your jeans feel a bit more casual too, so avoid wearing plus size ripped skinny jeans when you know you have a more formal gathering to dress for.